-Steroid-related issues
+Steroid-related risks

-Compared to regular steroid use, the steroid injection used for pain procedures is associated with minimal side effects, however:
+Compared to regular steroid use, the steroid injection used for pain procedures is associated with very few side effects, however:

-- People who have diabetes may experience a slight rise in blood sugar for up to two weeks so you should monitor your blood sugar very carefully.
-Contact your GP or diabetic nurse if you have any problems. - People who have heart failure may experience increased shortness of breath due to salt and water retention.
-Contact your GP or nurse if you have any problem).
+- If you have diabetes you may experience a slight rise in blood sugar for up to two weeks so you should monitor your blood sugar very carefully.
+Contact your GP or diabetic nurse if you have any problems. - If you have heart failure you may experience increased shortness of breath due to salt and water retention.
+Contact your GP or nurse if you have any problems.